daniel-carrera/PizzaBot/README.md

 # PizzaBot
-A smart chat bot created with Dialogflow that understands and places pizza orders from a customer
+A smart chat bot created with Dialogflow that places pizza orders for a customer.
+Uses node.js to add orders into GCP Datastore database.